The 20 Best Drug Induced Dyskinesia Doctors Near Me in Augusta, GA

 Offers Telehealth

-Alexis Shaefer is a Neurologist in Augusta, Georgia.
+Alexis Shaefer is a Neurologist practicing medicine in Augusta, Georgia.
 Dr. Shaefer is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Peripheral Neuropathy, Benign Rolandic Epilepsy, Memory Loss, and Movement Disorders.
-Dr. Shaefer is currently accepting new patients.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Peripheral Neuropathy, Benign Rolandic Epilepsy, Memory Loss, and Movement Disorders.

 Experienced in Drug Induced Dyskinesia